mjansson/rpmalloc/README.md

 Each span for a small and medium size class keeps track of how many blocks are allocated/free, as well as a list of which blocks that are free for allocation.
 To avoid locks, each span is completely owned by the allocating thread, and all cross-thread deallocations will be deferred to the owner thread.

 Large blocks, or super spans, are cached in two levels.
 The first level is a per thread list of free super spans.
 The second level is a global list of free super spans.

+# Memory mapping
+By default the allocator uses OS APIs to map virtual memory pages as needed, either `VirtualAlloc` on Windows or `mmap` on POSIX systems.
+If you want to use your own custom memory mapping provider you can use __rpmalloc_initialize_config__ and pass function pointers to map and unmap virtual memory.
+These function should reserve and free the requested number of bytes.

+The functions do not need to deal with alignment, this is done by rpmalloc internally.
+However, ideally the map function should return pages aligned to 64KiB boundaries in order to avoid extra mapping requests (see caveats section below).
+What will happen is that if the first map call returns an address that is not 64KiB aligned, rpmalloc will immediately unmap that block and call a new mapping request with the size increased by 64KiB, then perform the alignment internally.
+To avoid this double mapping, always return blocks aligned to 64KiB.

+# Memory guards
+If you define the __ENABLE_GUARDS__ to 1, all memory allocations will be padded with extra guard areas before and after the memory block (while still honoring the requested alignment).
+These dead zones will be filled with a pattern and checked when the block is freed.
+If the patterns are not intact, an assert is fired.

 # Memory fragmentation
 There is no memory fragmentation by the allocator in the sense that it will not leave unallocated and unusable "holes" in the memory pages by calls to allocate and free blocks of different sizes.
 This is due to the fact that the memory pages allocated for each size class is split up in perfectly aligned blocks which are not reused for a request of a different size.
 The block freed by a call to `rpfree` will always be immediately available for an allocation request within the same size class.